-Attorney shall comply with the SBE provisions contained in the TJPA Small Business Enterprise Program and incorporated into this Agreement as though fully set forth, including, but not limited to, achieving and maintaining the SBE goal as submitted by Attorney in its Proposal of one hundred percent (100%), unless the TJPA requests or approves utilization of a legal services subcontractor that is a non-SBE.
-Failure of the Attorney to comply with any of these requirements, or to submit compelling documentation acceptable to the TJPA detailing the good faith efforts to comply, shall be deemed a material breach of this Agreement.
+Contractor shall comply with the SBE provisions contained in the TJPA Small Business Enterprise Program and incorporated into this Agreement as though fully set forth, including, but not limited to, achieving and maintaining the SBE goal as submitted by Contractor in its Proposal of 20.8 percent.
+Failure of the Consultant to comply with any of these requirements, or to submit compelling documentation acceptable to the TJPA detailing the good faith efforts to comply, shall be deemed a material breach of this Agreement.

-Pursuant to the monitoring requirements outlined in Section IX of the TJPA's SBE Program, the Attorney will be required to update and submit the TJPA's "Bidders/Proposers Information Request Form," regardless of SBE participation.
-Upon award of the contract, the Attorney shall submit the TJPA's "Progress Payment Report" with every invoice, the "Subcontractor Payment Declaration" within five days of each Attorney payment to a subcontractor, and a "Final Expenditure Report" with the completion of the contract.
+Pursuant to the monitoring requirements outlined in Section IX of the TJPA's SBE Program, the Contractor will be required to update and submit the TJPA's "Bidders/Proposers Information Request Form," regardless of SBE participation.
+Upon award of the contract, the Contractor shall submit the TJPA's "Progress Payment Report" with every invoice, the "Subcontractor Payment Declaration" within five days of each Contractor payment to a subcontractor, and a "Final Expenditure Report" with the completion of the contract.